-The registration for the Pyongyang International Marathon is CLOSED.
+The registration for the Pyongyang International Marathon 2020 is OPEN

-The 2017 Pyongyang International Marathon is now CLOSED for registration!
+The 2020 Pyongyang International Marathon is now OPEN for registration

 See you at the stadium!

 We are proud to help international runners to sign-up for the Marathon.
 Please note that It’s not possible to register for the race on your own or to enter the Pyongyang Marathon without being part of a group tour.
 You should book a tour with Korea Konsult - either join one of our group Marathon tours or an individual tour.